 Yes, you can.
 I recommend shaping the dough into balls before open freezing then, when frozen, transfer the balls into a freezer-proof bag.
 They can be baked from frozen but will need an extra 2-3 minutes in the oven because of this.

-It is not possible to make this recipe for Mini Egg cookies vegan because the namesake, Mini Eggs, are not a vegan product.
-Take a look at this recipe though – it might be just what you are looking for.
+It is not possible to make this recipe for Mini Egg cookies vegan because Mini Eggs are not vegan.

 Cadbury Mini Eggs are, however, gluten-free.
-So, if you are after gluten-free Mini Egg cookies, try enhancing a basic gluten-free cookie recipe such as this one, with Mini Eggs.
+So, if you are after gluten-free Mini Egg cookies, try enhancing a basic gluten-free cookie recipe, with Mini Eggs.

 Ring the changes when baking your Easter Egg cookies using one of the following ideas:

-- Add chocolate chips to the cookie dough. around 75g of milk or white chocolate should suffice.
+- Add chocolate chips: Mix 75g of milk or white chocolate into the dough.

-- Or stick with the Cadbury theme and chop up a Mini Egg chocolate bar or some Dairy Milk.
+- Add more Cadbury chocolate: Chop up a Mini Egg chocolate bar or some Dairy Milk and mix it into the dough.

-- Add nuts – 75g of chopped hazelnuts would add a lovely adult edge to these Easter Egg cookies.
+- Add nuts: Stir in 75g of chopped hazelnuts to add a lovely adult edge to these Easter Egg cookies.

-- Drizzle melted chocolate over the cookies before topping them with the Mini Eggs.
+- Chocolate drizzle: Melt some milk chocolate and drizzle it over the cookies before topping them with the Mini Eggs.

-- Go for bright and beautiful colours by replacing the Mini Eggs with Smarties Eggs.
+- Smarties Egg cookies: Go for bright and beautiful colours by replacing the Mini Eggs with Smarties Eggs.

-- Or give in to a chocolate orange whim by replacing them with Terry’s chocolate orange eggs.
-Add the zest of an orange into the dough too (stir it in just before adding the flour).
+- Chocolate Orange: Use Terry's chocolate orange eggs and add the zest of an orange to the dough too (stir it in just before adding the flour).

-- Get extravagant and sneak a Malteser Mini Bunny on top of each Mini Egg cookie before surrounding it with chunks of those pretty pastel eggs.
+- Extra Easter chocolates: Get extravagant and sneak a Malteser Mini Bunny on top of each Mini Egg cookie before surrounding it with chunks of those pretty pastel eggs.

 Have you made this Cadbury Mini Egg cookies recipe?
 I hope you enjoyed it.
 Please leave a comment and/ or recipe rating to let me know how you got along.